 Working for Families benefits

-You must be a New Zealand resident and have been living here continuously for 12 months to be eligible for these credits.
-The children you are claiming for must be dependent children aged 18 or younger who are both resident and currently living in New Zealand.
+You must be a New Zealand resident and have been living here continuously for 12 months to be eligible.
+The children you are claiming for must be dependent children aged 18 or younger (or up to 19 if still in education) who are both resident and currently living in New Zealand.

 If you have transitional tax status, you will not be eligible for Working for Families credits.

-Public housing is provided by the government through the Ministry of Social Development (MSD).
 It is available for people and families on low incomes who are most in need of housing, for as long as they need it.
-They may also need to show that they have been looking for a place to live but have not been able to find one that meets their needs.
+You may need to show that you have been looking for a place to live but have not been able to find one that meets your needs or budget.